-Let me briefly describe how each of these features reinforces careful planning and well informed decision making.
+Let me briefly describe how each of these features of our strategy reinforces careful planning and well informed decision making.

 Customized competition plans.
 The preparation of competition plans begins with the development of workforce inventories, as required by OMB guidance and the Federal Activities Inventory Reform (FAIR) Act.
 Agencies first differentiate inherently governmental activities from commercial activities.
-Inherently governmental activities are excluded immediately from performance by the private sector.
-Agencies then separate commercial activities that are available for competition from those that are not.
-In deciding whether a commercial activity is inappropriate for potential performance by the private sector, agencies take various factors into consideration, such as the unavailability of private sector expertise, preservation of core competencies, or the need for confidentiality in support of senior level decision making.
-As noted in the diagram below, OMB estimates that approximately 26% of the workforce from agencies being tracked under the PMA are engaged in commercial activities that should be available for competition.
-Individual agency determinations, however, vary from under 20 percent to over 60 percent: no two agencies are alike.
+Inherently governmental activities are immediately excluded from performance by the private sector.
+The focus is strictly on commercial functions, whether they be computer support or landscaping and lawn mowing.
+Functions that are intimately related to the public interest must be performed by public employees.
+Our revisions to Circular A-76, the docual activ agency determinations, however, vary from under 20 percent to over 60 percent: no two agencies are alike.